bvicenzo/chirrin-chirrion/README.md

 # Chirrin Chirrion
-Chirrin Chirrion is a gem to, easily, change the software behavior for new features, fixes, etc.
+Chirrin Chirrion is a gem to manage feature toggle, allowing developers to easily change the software behavior by showing/hiding new features and fixes.

 ## Inspiration
-The gem name was inspired in a funny Chapolim Colorado [episode](https://youtu.be/dzgrex7g_zY) called 'Chirrin Chirrion del Diablo'.
+The gem name was inspired by a funny Chapolim Colorado [episode](https://youtu.be/dzgrex7g_zY) called 'Chirrin Chirrion del Diablo', where there was a magic wand that created new things if its bearer used the magic word 'chirrin', and those things were destroyed with the word 'chirrion'.
-Where there is a magic object which the the key word 'chirrin' gives a new thing and 'chirrion' takes it away.

 ## Install